phundament/app/docs/51-vagrant-docker.md

 ### Initialize

 > #### Windows and OS X Users Only
+>
-> Recommended first time setup with a dedicated Docker-Host for Vagrant:
+> Recommended first time setup with a dedicated `dockerhost-vm` for Vagrant:
 >
 > ```
 > cp ./platforms/vagrant-docker/dockerhost-vm/Vagrantfile \